Mayflower II: History

 The ship was replicated as accurately as possible, with carefully chosen English oak timbers, hand-forged nails, hand-sewn linen canvas sails, hemp cordage, and the Stockholm tar of the type used on 17th-century ships.
 Mayflower II has the brown hull and the dark-red strapwork ornamentation of 17th-century merchant ships, based on analysis of the traditional colors and designs of English merchant ships illustrated in Dutch and English paintings.
 Carved into the stern of Mayflower II is a blossom of a hawthorne or English mayflower.
 In England, the skills of elderly traditional workmen were employed to build a vessel that reflected Baker's detailed research which could sail the Atlantic as securely as the original ship.

 Mayflower II was launched on September 22, 1956, a rainy day.
 The ceremony was based on knowledge about christenings of 17th-century vessels.
 The ship was toasted from a gold loving cup that was afterward thrown into the water, and then quickly retrieved by an underwater diver, in the traditional manner.
 The ship slid gracefully down the ways to enter Brixham harbor with a large splash.

 She was towed round to Plymouth, Devon, and on April 20, 1957 towed from there to begin her transatlantic voyage.
 Her captain, Commander Alan Villiers, soon decided that with her somewhat slender spars and authentic 17th century rigging, which lacked the later bobstay to hold the bowsprit steady, she might not make a direct route against the Atlantic storms without being dismasted.
 He altered course southwards and followed the trade winds in a wide southerly loop before sailing up the east coast of America, where on June 8 off Bermuda she met the one real gale of the crossing.
 She lay to all night and weathered it without loss, and made land at Provincetown, where the original Mayflower had first put in, on June 12.
 Among the crew was Peter Padfield, who went on to become a naval historian.

-Since 1957, Mayflower II has been a pier side tourist attraction, moored at Long Wharf near the site of Plymouth Rock.
+Since 1957, Mayflower II has been a pier side tourist attraction, moored at Frazier State Pier near the site of Plymouth Rock.
 The ship has been a popular attraction near Boston; it has become the site of national and state celebrations.

-On Thanksgiving 1970 (the 350th anniversary of Mayflower landing), members of the American Indian Movement (AIM) led by Russell Means seized Mayflower II in protest of the United States government's failure to abide by treaties with American Indians and its poor treatment of them.
+On Thanksgiving 1970 (the 350th anniversary of Mayflower landing), members of the American Indian Movement (AIM) led by Russell Means seized Mayflower II in protest against the United States government's failure to abide by treaties with American Indians and its poor treatment of them.

+Mayflower II has shared her pier with the paddle-wheel harbor excursion boat Pilgrim Belle since the latter was built in 1993.